offline-function-calling/cli/readme.md

 # Offline Function Calling Agent

 This CLI helps you interact with a function calling enabled offline LLM using Ollama.
 It uses the [`@offline-function-calling/sdk`](https://github.com/offline-function-calling/sdk) library.
+You can see screenshots of it in action [here](https://gamemaker1.github.io/projects/offline-function-calling/#sdk-and-cli)!

 ## Installation